robertangeles/repo-ai-prompts/write-human-essay.md

 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
 - End with a challenge or strategic question that invites executive dialogue.
-- Think of adding three strategic hashtags to represent that main idea of the essay.
+- Do not use "—" or em dash.
+- Include clear headings (4–6 H2s, 1–3 H3s per H2).
+- Use the primary/focus Keyword more in the H2 and H3 subheadings.
+- Use JSON-LD Article schema: https://schema.org/Article
+- You will include the generated 60 character Headline in the [Headline] Subheading
+- You will include the generated Meta Descriptions with the primary/focus keyword in the [Meta Descriptions] Subheading
+- You will include the generated Keywords using comma-separated format in the [Keywords] Subheading
+- You will include the generated Tags using Proper case and comma-separated format in the [Tags] Subheading
+- You will include the generate Alt Text in the [Alt Text] Subheading
 - Write a detailed prompt for Midjourney that captures the essence of this essay in the style of Hiroshi Nagai: minimalist composition, vivid colors with vibrant and pastel tones, clean lines, smooth airbrushed gradients, modernist architecture; absence of people, dreamlike atmosphere, emphasis on light and shadow, evoking nostalgia and tranquility.
-Append "--ar 1:1 --v 6.1 --raw --q 2 --stylize 500" at the end of the prompt.
+Append "--ar 7:5 --v 6.1 --raw --q 2 --stylize 500" at the end of the prompt.
 You will put this in the [Midjourney] Subheading.
+- Verify that all instructions have been followed.

 # INPUT

-- Ask the user for the following information:
 - What is the Topic of this Essay? {{TOPIC}}
 - What is the Word Count of this Essay? {{WORD_COUNT}}